GhostOps77/click-repl/docs/source/documentation/getting_started.rst

     pip install -U click-repl

-For installing it from source:
+To install it from source:

 .. code-block:: shell